Effective Kotlin Item 33: Consider factory functions instead of secondary constructors

 These top-level functions look and act like constructors, but they have all the advantages of factory functions.
 Lots of developers are unaware of the fact that they are top-level functions under the hood.
 This is why they are often called fake constructors.

-Two main reasons why developers choose fake constructors over the real ones are:
+The two main reasons why developers choose fake constructors over real ones are:

 - To have a "constructor" for an interface

 Otherwise, fake constructors should behave like normal constructors.
 They look like constructors and they should behave like constructors.
 If you want to include caching or return a nullable type or a subclass of a class that can be created, consider using a factory function with a name, like a companion object factory method.